Amove Dashboard: UI & UX Refinement in a Startup Environment

 No access to users or user research

-No collaboration with the original UX team
+Worked independently from the original UX team

 Rapid iteration cycles based on leadership feedback